Course Information

 Overview

 This course covers the fundamentals of operating system design and implementation.
 Lectures present the central ideas and concepts (e.g., synchronization, deadlock, process management, storage management, file systems, security, protection, and networking) and explain how they are manifested in practical operating systems.
 Students will be working on a series of six programming assignments leading to a small but real operating system.
-Prerequisites: CS 323 Introduction to Systems Programming and Computer Organization.
+Prerequisite: CPSC 323 or equivalent.

-• Also, the following reference books are optional readings and are on reserve at the Becton Library:
+• Also, the following books are optional readings:

 • B. W. Kernighan and D. M. Ritchie, The C Programming Language (Second Edition), Prentice-Hall 1988.
 ISBN 0-13-110362-8.
 The definitive guide to C, but see also the excellent online C reference http://www.cs.cf.ac.uk/Dave/C/CE.html.